God of War (franchise): Music

 For both God of War (2018) and God of War Ragnarök, famed TV series composer Bear McCreary was employed to compose the music.
 God of War (PlayStation Soundtrack) was released on April 20, 2018, by Sony Classical Records.
 McCreary composed completely new music for the game, not reusing any music from the Greek era.
 However, he was inspired by their sounds, such as "deep choirs, pounding drums, and shrieking brass", and reinvented them for the Nordic setting using Nordic ethnic instruments.
 The soundtrack was well received, receiving various nominations at award shows as well as winning the award for Outstanding Achievement in Original Music Composition at the 22nd Annual D.I.C.E.
 Awards.
 God of War Ragnarök (Original Soundtrack) was released on November 9, 2022, by Sony Classical Records.
 Faroese singer Eivør was brought back to contribute to the soundtrack.
 Irish folk artist Hozier was also featured on the song, "Blood Upon the Snow".
 McCreary, along with Sam Ewing and Omer Ben-Zvi from McCreary's own record label, would also compose the music for Ragnaröks expansion, Valhalla, incorporating Gerard Marino's main themes from the Greek games.
 With five new tracks, God of War Ragnarök: Valhalla (Original Soundtrack) was released digitally on December 15, 2023, through Sony Classical.

-For God of Wars 20th anniversary, all previously released soundtracks, as well as music from Chains of Olympus, were packaged into a 20th Anniversary Vinyl Collection.
+For God of Wars 20th anniversary, all previously released soundtracks, as well as music from Chains of Olympus, were packaged into a 20th Anniversary Vinyl Collection, which released in October 2025.

+Bear McCreary returned to compose the music for the side game, Sons of Sparta.
+It was released digitally by Sony as part of the Digital Deluxe Edition of the game on February 12, 2026.
+Due to its setting taking place before the prior Greek games, he composed original music for the game and looked to Greek folk music as inspiration, using ancient Greek instruments, and combined these sounds with chiptunes of retro style games as well as utilizing a full symphony and choir.